lvyas-ancilar/Project-Wallet/docs/faq.md

 Network noise
 System timers -> Thread scheduling, OS events, context switches — all produce tiny unpredictable differences.

+hexdump -C /dev/urandom | head (we can see randomness but not the exact source events)

 Raw entropy is messy so OS applies strong transformations like -> SHA-256 , SHA-512 , ChaCha20 , AES-CTR , HMAC

 This makes randomness: uniform unpredictable secure